Updated: December 2023

 We will not share personal data without your permission unless it is necessary for us to provide services to you.

-You can opt out of non-essential use of your data at any time by selecting the “Opt-Out” link found in the footer of the communication or on our Websites and following the instructions or contacting us.
+You can opt out of non-essential use of your data at any time by selecting the “Opt-Out” link found here, or in the footer of the communication or on our Websites and following the instructions or contacting us.
+You may also choose to enable in your Internet browser, where available, a universal signal that will automatically send an opt-out signal from your browser to participating websites, like ours, which will honor your preference.

 If you opt out of receiving promotional communications, you may continue to receive emails and notifications relating to business-related communications.